ymich9963/mdnotes.nvim/README.md

 ## ☀️ Introduction
-Markdown Notes (mdnotes or Mdn) aims to improve the Neovim Markdown note-taking experience by providing features like better Wikilink support, adding/removing hyperlinks to images/files/URLs, file history, asset management, referencing, backlinks, and formatting.
+Markdown Notes (mdnotes or Mdn) aims to improve the Neovim Markdown note-taking experience by providing features like better Wikilink support, adding/removing hyperlinks to images/files/URLs, file history, asset management, referencing, and formatting.
 All this without relying on any LSP but using one is recommended.

 Read the documentation with `:h mdnotes.txt`.